ysig/GraKeL/doc/user_manual/make_your_own_kernel.rst

 .. literalinclude:: code_for_examples/vertex_kernel.py
    :language: python
-   :lines: 8-35
+   :lines: 5-57

 As you see there a few things we should note.
-Firstly the :code:`new_parameters` variable, which is used for popping a specifically constructed message to the user, when entering a wrong parameter, while ignoring it.
-Afterwards we call the :code:`__init__` of the father process and provide a coding scheme of how to read all the other parameters (in our case there are no parameters).
+Firstly the :code:`verbose`, :code:`normalize`, :code:`executor` parameters should be always included in the kernel definition and passed as is, to the father method by calling his :code:`__init__` method.
+All :code:`__init__` parameters should be stored to class method parameters with attributes of the exactly same name, as this is important for the sci-kit learn transformer **Pipeline** and any needed initialization registered in :code:`initialized_` attribute must be registered inside :code:`initialize_` method.
+If the user decides to overwrite :code:`fit` or :code:`fit_transform` he must call :code:`self.initialize_()` as the first command of any process inside the kernel.
+This allows a valid parameter *resetting* through :code:`set_params`, satisfying an important aspect for **Pipeline** consistency.

 Irrelevant from the interface the :code:`kernel` class offers two methods, overriding which, a user can write his own kernel.
 These methods are :code:`parse_input` and :code:`pairwise_operation`.